bhrnjica/anndotnet/README.md

 - more focus on network development and training process using on classic desktop approach, instead of focusing on coding,
 - less time spending on debugging source code, more focusing on different configuration and parameter variants,
-- ideal for engineers/users which are not familiar with programming languages,
+- ideal for engineers/users who are not familiar with programming languages,
 - in case the problem requires coding custom models, or training process, ANNdotNET CMD provides high level of API for such implementation,
 - all ml configurations developed with GUI tool,can be handled with CMD tool and vice versa.